oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 A Model in Image image can contain multiple properties files, archive ZIP files, and YAML files, but in this sample we use just one of each.
 For a full discussion of Model in Images model file naming conventions, file loading order, and macro syntax, see [Model files]({{< relref "/userguide/managing-domains/model-in-image/model-files.md" >}}) in the Model in Image user documentation.

-{{% /expand%}}

 #### Creating the image with WIT

-> **JRF Note**: If you are using JRF in this sample, substitute `JRF` for each occurrence of `WLS` in the `imagetool` command line below, plus substitute `container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4` for the `--fromImage` value.
+> **Note**: If you are using JRF in this sample, substitute `JRF` for each occurrence of `WLS` in the `imagetool` command line below, plus substitute `container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4` for the `--fromImage` value.

 At this point, we have staged all of the files needed for image `model-in-image:WLS-v1`, they include:

-  - `/tmp/mii-sample/model-images/weblogic-deploy-tooling.zip`
+  - `/tmp/mii-sample/model-images/weblogic-deploy.zip`
   - `/tmp/mii-sample/model-images/model-in-image__WLS-v1/model.10.yaml`
   - `/tmp/mii-sample/model-images/model-in-image__WLS-v1/model.10.properties`
   - `/tmp/mii-sample/model-images/model-in-image__WLS-v1/archive.zip`

-If you don't see the `weblogic-deploy-tooling.zip` file, then it means that you missed a step in the prerequisites.
+If you don't see the `weblogic-deploy.zip` file, then it means that you missed a step in the prerequisites.

 Now let's use the Image Tool to create an image named `model-in-image:WLS-v1` that's layered on a base WebLogic image.
 We've already set up this tool during the prerequisite steps at the beginning of this sample.

 Run the following commands to create the model image and verify that it worked:

   ```
-  cd /tmp/mii-sample/model-images
+  $ cd /tmp/mii-sample/model-images
-  ./imagetool/bin/imagetool.sh update \
+  $ ./imagetool/bin/imagetool.sh update \
     --tag model-in-image:WLS-v1 \
     --fromImage container-registry.oracle.com/middleware/weblogic:12.2.1.4 \
     --wdtModel      ./model-in-image__WLS-v1/model.10.yaml \